Get to Know: Newton

 Downtown: Newton's centrally located, historic downtown defines the city’s character and culture.
 Downtown Newton is a visually dynamic showplace and a vibrant district with diverse shopping, dining, living and entertainment.
 A cohesive design plan and complementing financial incentives encourage property owners to invest in their buildings and respect a balance between downtown’s historic integrity and modern elements and improvements.

 Hidden Gems and Unexpected Finds in Newton: Newton has not one, but two places to catch the latest movies!
-The Capitol II, Newton’s local movie theater, is located downtown and is also home to a celebrity.
+The Capitol II, Newton’s local movie theater, is located downtown and is home to a local celebrity.
 Joy, the mini pig, is a Guinness World Records Title Holder for the Most Tricks Performed by a Pig.
 The Valle Drive-In, open during the summer, is the oldest and most authentic drive-in in Iowa.
 The Newton Arboretum & Botanical Gardens has multiple annual demonstration beds, mixed borders, shade gardens, a butterfly garden, a rose garden, a peony border and 180+ individual trees and shrubs.
 The Arboretum also has over 3,000 feet of hard surface trails for accessibility.
 The Newton YMCA is a leading nonprofit in Jasper County committed to strengthening community through youth development, healthy living and social responsibility.
 The Y features an indoor pool and aquatics, group fitness classes, adult and youth sports leagues, a child care center and so much more.
 They’ve partnered with the Newton Community School District on a pre-k program and middle school sports.

 Community Traditions and Annual Events: Newton Fest, Fourth of July, the Newton High School Homecoming Parade & Pep Rally, the Annual Jasper County Courthouse Lighting and the Holiday Light Display at Maytag Park are just a few not-to-miss events in Newton.